flyingdoog/grand/README.md

 # grand
-This is the code of paper: Graph Random Neural Network
+This is an unofficial implentation of "Graph Random Neural Network"

 ## Requirements
 * Python 3.7.3